RustAU/Virtual/README.md

 Anyone from anywhere is however welcome to participate as long as you can bear the timezone difference

-RSVP is not required for the virtual meetup - stream link will be posted here and [Discord](https://discord.gg/pW35BNSBeV)
+RSVP is not required for the virtual meetup - Stream @ https://rustau.org/

 ### Speakers 2022 Jul 19